w3c/wai-curricula/content/designer/information-design.md

   * sidebars and other page regions
   * pages
   * chapter markers (in digital publications)
-* create visual representations that accompany the text, to make the information easier to understand; for example a diagram representation of the process described in the text”
+* create graphical representations that accompany the text, to make the information easier to understand; for example a diagram representation of the process described in the text”
-* assess the use of professional terms, idioms, and jargon, and provide definitions for such phrases and words where appropriate
+* consider the provision of definitions for professional terms, idioms, and jargon
-* assess the use of acronyms and abbreviations and provide their expanded form or meaning
+* consider the provision of expanded form or meaning of acronyms and abbreviations
 * identify related requirements for developers to make language programmatically determined
 * identify related requirements for content authors to provide clear language and easy-to-read texts whenever possible

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of online articles and forms.
 Discuss how these are divided into manageable pieces so that they are easier to understand and to navigate.
 For example, by using headings and their corresponding rank levels to indicate the different chapters, sections, and subsections of content.